sylverieherbert/sylverieherbert.github.io/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---
-The Macroeconomics of Monetary Policy, Sciences Po, School of International and Public Affairs, Spring 2022
+* The Macroeconomics of Monetary Policy, Sciences Po Paris, School of International and Public Affairs, Spring 2022

 I was a teaching assistant for the following courses:
 * Understanding Social and Economic Data (Cornell, Spring 2016)